The-OpenROAD-Project/ORAssistant/frontend/mongoDB.md

 }
 ```

-Right now the Schema is a single one, but later on the sources field would be encapsulated in another schema for better decoupling
+Currently there is only one database schema, but later on the sources field would be encapsulated in another schema for better decoupling

 ## Usage Example